MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ### Color document tabs

-Visual Studio 2022 includes new personalization options you can use to help you code more efficiently.
+Visual Studio 2022 includes new personalization options that can help you code more efficiently.
 Now, you can color file tabs by project so that you don't have to hunt for your open files.

 To use color tabs, navigate to **Tools** > **Options** > **Environment** > **Tabs and Windows**, and then select **Colorize document tabs by project**.